Imran4424/iOS-InterviewQuestions/Swift.md

 ### What is a dispatch queue?
 Explain serial vs concurrent dispatch queues.

 A dispatch queue is a lightweight object managed by Grand Central Dispatch (GCD) to which applications submit tasks (as blocks of code or functions) for execution.
+All tasks in a dispatch queue are executed in First-In, First-Out (FIFO) order.

 ### What’s the difference between `async` and `sync` in GCD?